HeitorSeemann/ecommerce-test/README.md

 # 🛒 E-Commerce Test Automation Suite

 This repository contains an End-to-End (E2E) automated testing project built to validate critical user flows and functionalities on e-commerce platforms (such as user registration and authentication workflows).
+This automation uses the Person-data api to get person data, URL: https://github.com/HeitorSeemann/person-data.

 The primary objective is to implement high-quality test architecture practices, ensuring stable, clean, and highly maintainable automation scripts.